Call Today Call Today for a Free Case Evaluation (732) 747-1882

 • The information violates your Fifth Amendment constitutional right against self-incrimination (if it would amount to a confession of a crime, for example).

-• The request is overbroad (“Please provide all information in your possession that relates to this case,” for example).
+• The request is overbroad (โ€œPlease provide all information in your possession that relates to this case,โ€ for example).

 • The request is unduly burdensome.
 Some parties will use burdensome requests as a vexatious legal weapon.

-If a subpoena requests something inappropriate, a judge can “quash” (cancel) it.
+If a subpoena requests something inappropriate, a judge can โ€œquash” (cancel) it.

 Issuing or receiving a subpoena is no laughing matter; it is serious business.
-It’s not a good idea to represent yourself once things get to this point.
-Find an experienced Monmouth County family lawyer and schedule a free initial consultation.
+Itโ€™s not a good idea to represent yourself once things get to this point.
+Call our law firm at (732) 747-1882 to schedule a free case evaluation with an experienced Monmouth family law attorney from The Law Office of Jennifer J. McCaskill, LLC.

 Contact Us Today